Filed under: Breads / Quick Breads

 • Grease & flour a standard size loaf pan.
 Lay and tuck a sheet of parchment paper into it to be a sling to help you take out the bread once it’s done baking.

 • Grate the carrot & mash the banana with a fork.
-Add them to a bowl and mix together with a fork.

 • Pour the batter into the prepared loaf pan and set aside.